ciolh007/computer_vision_midterm_2024_2030831/Readme.md

        c) Use *git push* to push your changes to the repository.
 You can push intermediate versions as often as you like, but I will only mark the last one that you submitted.

+        d) Create a pull request from your own repository to the original repository.
+Once you successfully create a pull request, you will have successfully submitted your exam.
+You can change your answers by creating a new pull request.